 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Cranleigh Primary.
 The children are taught from an early age the rules of the school.
-These are our four Golden Rules which were created by the children.
 Children are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 At Cranleigh Primary, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for children to make informed choices, through a safe environment and an empowering education.
+As a school, we educate and provide boundaries for children to make informed choices, through a safe environment and an empowering education.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.
-Our annual support of the British Legion Poppy Appeal, and last year’s ‘Lest We Forget’ campaign, shares the sacrifices that have been made in the past for our liberty as a nation.
+Our annual support of the British Legion Poppy Appeal, shares the sacrifices that have been made in the past for our liberty as a nation.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
-One of our four golden rules is: ‘to be responsible and respectful’.
+This sense of respect has fed strongly into our class charters.

 Tolerance of those of Different Faiths and Beliefs